Custom Die Cut Parts Before Mass Production: Common Risks and Solutions

 Weak lamination pressureLayer separation

-Poor adhesive selectionLifting, shifting, or peeling
+Poor adhesive selectionLifting, shifting or peeling

 Unstable tensionDimensional movement